phcode-dev/phoenix-desktop/README.md

 # Phoenix Desktop
 This repo deals with Windows, Mac and Linux Desktop builds of [Phoenix IDE](https://github.com/phcode-dev/phoenix).

 Please see https://github.com/phcode-dev/phoenix on how to Contribute or get in touch with the community.

 ## Status
 Experimental development- Work in progress, Track status here: https://github.com/orgs/phcode-dev/projects/1/views/1

 # Development Setup
 We use [Tauri](https://tauri.app/) as our app shell.
+We maintain the [phcode-tauri-shell](https://github.com/phcode-dev/phoenix-desktop) and
+[phcode static website](https://github.com/phcode-dev/phoenix) code in two separate repositories.
+This separation is intended to simplify development by distinctly isolating the shell and phcode.
+For instance, if you are solely developing the shell internals, you can always construct an empty tauri app without having to build phoenix.

-Follow the below instructions to set up development environment.
+Follow the below
+instructions to set up development environment.

 ## Prerequisites